influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/band.md

 The **Band** visualization displays the upper and lower boundaries for groups of data over time.
 Boundaries are determined by applying aggregate functions to your data for a specified window period, and then setting the aggregate functions for a specified upper, main, or lower boundary.

-## Set up the Band Plot visualization
+## Set up the Band visualization

 To see bands (boundaries) in the **Band Plot** visualization, you must set up two or three boundaries for comparison.

-### Set up the band plot visualization in the Data Explorer
+### Set up the band visualization in the Data Explorer

 1. Click the **Data Explorer** icon in the navigation bar.